 Trust is the cornerstone of Tokyo Electron's business foundation.
 The fundamental requirements for maintaining trust are rigorous conformity to ethical standards and compliance with the law, by individual employees and by each of our organizations.
 The Group maintains high standards of ethics and a clear awareness of compliance, placing the utmost priority on compliance with laws, regulations and international business standards in all of its corporate activities.

-Ethical Standards, Ethics Committee and Chief Business Ethics Director
+Ethical Standards, Chief Business Ethics Director and Ethics Committee

-Recognizing the need to establish uniform standards to govern all of its global business activities, in 1998, the Company formulated the "Tokyo Electron Code of Ethics," which concretely describes the Company's basic views on ethics.
-The same year, the Company established the Ethics Committee, which is responsible for promoting business ethics awareness, and appointed a Chief Business Ethics Director to supervise these efforts.
+Recognizing the need to establish uniform standards to govern all of its global business activities, in 1998, the Company formulated the

+"Tokyo Electron Code of Ethics," which concretely describes the Company's basic views on ethics.
+The same year, the Company appointed a Chief Business Ethics Director and established the Ethics Committee, which is responsible for promoting business ethics awareness throughout the Company.

 In June 2007, the Tokyo Electron Code of Ethics was rewritten to make it easier to understand, and to reflect the changing ethical norms of the current era.
+To ensure full awareness of the Code, it was compiled into a booklet, which the Company distributes to all Group employees, including those overseas.